Bring the taste of the Caribbean home with this Jamaican Beef Patties recipe.

 As a result the spices give the patty pastry a beautiful golden colour and a super taste!

 How to make pastry for patties?

-Top tip.
-Learn from my mistakes and wear gloves during the kneading process!!
-The turmeric stained my fingernails for a couple of days!!
+Top tip, learn from my mistakes and wear gloves during the kneading process to prevent yellow fingernails!

 What is inside a Jamaican Patty?